ethereum/devp2p/enr-entries/ng.md

     entry-value = version

 Where `version` is an unsigned integer identifying the supported TopDisc protocol version.
-A node implementing the version described in the [TopDisc theory][topdisc] document sets:
+A node implementing the version described in the TopDisc document sets:

     topic-discovery = 1